-The 2015 High Falls Film Festival kicks off on November 12, 2015 in Rochester, New York
+The 2016 High Falls Film Festival kicks off on November 10 in Rochester

-The 2015 film slate presents an array of today’s hottest features, documentaries, and short films, as well as several opportunities for audiences to meet and talk with filmmakers and actors following screenings.
-The festival takes to screens this week at the Little Theatre and Dryden Theatre at George Eastman Museum for five days, Thursday, Nov.
-12 through Monday, Nov.
-16.
+The slate of films to be presented in the 2016 Festival include cutting edge features, documentaries and short films, as well as several opportunities for audiences to meet and talk with filmmakers and actors following screenings.

 About The High Falls Film Festival Women’s Focus